Vitamin K – An Introduction

 I found this out from personal experience, when I was diagnosed with Coronary Artery Disease in 2002, and was given four years to live.
 You can read more on this at My Story, and you’ll understand how motivated I was to survive this, and to share with others what I learned myself.
 I hope it is helpful for you, as it is the truth!

 On the right side of the page, you will find an image of the vitamin bottle.
 If you hover your mouse over the image, it will enlarge, allowing you to read the label itself in detail.
 If you would like more information, you can read the details on the Koncentrated K formulation on the Product page.
 If you are interested in learning more, the Cardiac page offers an introduction to the scientific research that has been compiled on the cardiac benefits of the vitamin K family.
 On the Bone page, we offer a summary of the research on the bone health benefits of the vitamin K family.
-There is much work on the benefits for Kidneys, and emerging research indicates that the vitamin K family has anti-Cancer benefits.
-The latter two pages are in development.
+The Kidney page describes how the disturbances in mineral metabolism resulting from kidney dysfunction create a multisystem disorder, where vitamin K helps stabilize functioning and reduces complications.
+The Cancer page describes the research on micronutrient deficiency as a risk factor for cancer, and how intake of vitamin K is associated with a lowered risk for some types of cancer, as well as serving as a treatment agent.
 We have had profound personal benefit from vitamin K, which we have shared on the My Story page.
 On the Cardiac Manifesto, we offer our understanding of how heart disease forms, and how it can be reversed, an understanding that differs from the current orthodoxy of the medical establishment whom are heavily influenced by the pharmaceutical industry.
 The Cardiac Manifesto is based on logic and extensive personal experimentation to find the right formula for cardiac health.

 We are excited to offer Koncentrated K and if you have any questions, please be in touch through our Contact Us page.
 For those who wish to learn more, what follows on this page is background information on vitamin K and a brief review of its history, findings from the ongoing scientific research being done on vitamin K, and recent understandings of its functions in human health.